This is what you need to know to plan your elopement.

 There are no set rules.
 Everything is allowed.
 I still suggest getting:

 - Outfits.
-Here are some of my favorite wedding dress designers:
+Check out these wedding dress designers:

 - Champagne to celebrate